CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Quick-Start.md

 weight: 110
 toc: 5
 ---
-If you have previously installed NetQ 2.4.1 or know how you would answer the key installation questions, you can go directly to the instructions for those choices using the table here.
+If you know how you would answer the key installation questions, you can go directly to the instructions for those choices using the table here.

 {{<notice info>}}
 Do not skip the normal installation flow until you have performed this process multiple times and are fully familiar with it.